Wisconsin Supreme Court rules Green Party presidential ticket is ineligible for state ballot

 The state elections commission’s online system showed that cities and towns had been on the cusp of mailing as many as 378,000 ballots last week.
 Most local governments reported Friday that they had not actually sent any yet, but were still in the preparatory stages, stuffing envelopes and affixing mailing labels.

-The state Supreme Court is controlled by a 4-to-3 conservative majority that has regularly ruled in favor of Republican interests over the past decade, notably in 2014, when it upheld a law ending collective bargaining for teachers championed by then-Gov. Scott Walker (R).
+The state Supreme Court is controlled by a 4-to-3 conservative majority that has regularly ruled in favor of Republican interests over the past decade, notably in 2014, when it upheld a law ending collective bargaining for teachers that was championed by then-Gov. Scott Walker (R).

-In its 4-3 ruling, with one conservative, Brian Hagedorn, voting with the majority, the court said that upending the election was one reason they denied the Green Party’s appeal.
+In its 4-to-3 ruling, with one conservative, Brian Hagedorn, voting with the majority, the court said that upending the election was one reason it denied the Green Party’s appeal.

 “Even if we would ultimately determine that the petitioners’ claims are meritorious, given their delay in asserting their rights, we would be unable to provide meaningful relief without completely upsetting the election,” the opinion states.

-The court’s decision last week to halt the distribution of mail ballots while it considered the Green Party petition raised the prospect that a third-party candidate could be on the ballot in November, potentially siphoning votes away from Democratic nominee Joe Biden.
-Rapper Kanye West is also currently fighting in court to get on the ballot in Wisconsin after his petition was denied by the election commission.
+The court’s decision last week to halt the distribution of mail ballots while it considered the Green Party petition raised the prospect that a third-party candidate could be on the ballot in November, potentially siphoning votes from Democratic nominee Joe Biden.
+Rapper Kanye West is also fighting in court to get on the ballot in Wisconsin after his petition was denied by the election commission.

-In a state that Trump won by just under 23,000 votes four years ago — less than a percentage point — a third-party candidate could attract a difference-making number of votes.
+In a state that Donald Trump won by just under 23,000 votes four years ago — less than a percentage point — a third-party candidate could attract a difference-making number of votes.
 In 2016, Green Party presidential candidate Jill Stein won more than 30,000 votes in Wisconsin.

-Bob Spindell, a Republican member of the Wisconsin Election Commission who voted to allow the Green Party on the ballot, said in an interview Monday that partisan leanings influenced the actions of many of those involved in both the Green Party and the West cases.
+Bob Spindell, a Republican member of the Wisconsin Elections Commission who voted to allow the Green Party on the ballot, said in an interview Monday that partisan leanings influenced the actions of many of those involved in both the Green Party and the West cases.

 “To be truthful with you, the Republicans wanted West to be on the ballot, and Republicans wanted the Green Party to be on the ballot,” Spindell said.
 “Democrats did not want the West or Green Party tickets to be on the ballot.”

-And Hawkins suggested in an interview last week that Trump supporters had helped the Green Party ticket with its legal claim before the state Supreme Court.
+Hawkins suggested in an interview last week that Trump supporters had helped the Green Party ticket with its legal claim before the state Supreme Court.
 The party’s petition was filed by attorneys from the Milwaukee-based von Briesen & Roper law firm, which has a history of representing Wisconsin Republicans.
-Spindell said that it was he who recommended von Briesen & Roper to the Green Party.
+Spindell said it was he who recommended von Briesen & Roper to the Green Party.

 “You get help where you can find it,” Hawkins told The Washington Post when asked whether Republicans had financed the legal action.
 “They have their reasons and we have ours.”